Understanding piano scales: major, minor and blues scales

 A scale is a collection of related notes.
 They are played from the key note, also called the ‘tonic’.
 If the notes in a piece can be found in C major scale, then the piece is said to be in the ‘key of C major’.
 Scales are usually played ascending (going up) then descending (going down).
 The main way piano scales differ from scales on other instruments is that you can play them with both your hands at the same time!

 Talking about the C-major scale, here is a great lesson on Skoove to familiarize yourself with the C-major scale in the left hand.
-Enjoy your practice, Skoove waits until you have hit the right key and gives you feedback.
+Enjoy your practice, Skoove waits until you have hit the right key and gives you feedback (read how plugging your keyboard lets Skoove give you more accurate feedback).

 Different types of piano scales